Marianne Wifstrand Schiebe

 Scholars tend to locate ancient philosophers’ struggle with anthropomorphism within a discourse concerned with myth and mythology, i e., to connect it with allegorical exegesis of poetry.
 However, allegorical exegesis of the poetical narrative about the anthropomorphic gods centers around plots and deals with the gods’ thoughts, actions and reactions, not with their human shape.
 Allegoresis presupposes and operates from a philosophical image of the divine but it does not include an assessment of the gods’ anthropomorphic form.
 It has so far never been realized that there is a more basic problem concerning the gods’ human shape as such.

-The project is the first one ever to define this problem and to investigate the relevant material systematically.
-It focuses on ancient philosophers’ theories about how the concept of humanlike gods had arisen.
-The results will be presented in a monograph currently being finished.
+For the first time ever, the problem is here defined and the relevant material is investigated systematically to reveal ancient philosophers’ theories about how the concept of humanlike gods had arisen.
 Although there is little explicit evidence for an ongoing debate about the origins of the anthropomorphic image of the divine, the answer to the question often reveals itself to the attentive eye as implicit in the texts.
 The low rate of explicit discussion is a sign that for a long time one specific model was so predominant as to be next to a communis opinio.
 According to this model, as reconstructed by me, the idea of gods in human shape was a deplorable result of linguistic misunderstanding.
 Once, in the time of early mankind, there had been made valuable and truthful accounts describing the influence and operations of the divine in the cosmos by means of a metaphorical language, thereby drawing on such close and familiar source domains as family relations, sex, and the human body.
 When in the course of time people lost sight of the fact that all these fathers and mothers, marriages and love affairs, arms, heads, embraces and quarrels were to be understood metaphorically, and began to take them literally, they came perforce to believe in a pantheon of real mothers and fathers, men and wife and so on.

-This model, which I think can be safely reconstructed from the texts, is described in full in the third chapter of my monograph (3.1.1.).
+This model, which I think can be safely reconstructed from the texts, is described in full in the third chapter (3.1.1.).
 Explicit statements mostly represent more marginal opinions.
-Thus, for instance, the rather modern-looking theory that can be worked out from Xenophanes, fragments 14–16 Diels/Kranz remains unique throughout (cf. monograph, ch.
+Thus, for instance, the rather modern-looking theory that can be worked out from Xenophanes, fragments 14–16 Diels/Kranz remains unique throughout (ch.
 3.1.3).

 The logically most attractive model for explaining the rise of the anthropomorphic image of the divine claimed that the anthropomorphic gods had in fact once been men.
 This is the theory put forth by Euhemerus.
 Although this model found very few followers until Christian authors seized upon it, an extensive treatment is called for because of the mistaken ideas about it in current scholarship (ch.
 6).